Amun: Amarna Period

-During the latter part of the eighteenth dynasty, the pharaoh Akhenaten (also known as Amenhotep IV) advanced the worship of the Aten, a deity whose power was manifested in the sun disk, both literally and symbolically.
+During the latter part of the Eighteenth dynasty, the pharaoh Akhenaten (also known as Amenhotep IV) advanced the worship of the Aten, a deity whose power was manifested in the sun disk, both literally and symbolically.
 He defaced the symbols of many of the old deities, and based his religious practices upon the deity, the Aten.
 He moved his capital away from Thebes, but this abrupt change was very unpopular with the priests of Amun, who now found themselves without any of their former power.
 The religion of Egypt was inexorably tied to the leadership of the country, the pharaoh being the leader of both.
 The pharaoh was the highest priest in the temple of the capital, and the next lower level of religious leaders were important advisers to the pharaoh, many being administrators of the bureaucracy that ran the country.

 The introduction of Atenism under Akhenaten constructed a monolatrist worship of Aten in direct competition with that of Amun.
 Praises of Amun on stelae are strikingly similar in language to those later used, in particular, the Hymn to the Aten:

 When Akhenaten died, Akhenaten's successor, Smenkhkare, became pharaoh and Atenism remained established during his brief 2-year reign.
 When Smenkhkare died, an enigmatic female pharaoh known as Neferneferuaten took the throne for a brief period but it is unclear what happened during her reign.
 After Neferneferuaten's death, Akhenaten's 9-year-old son Tutankhaten succeeded her.
 At the beginning of his reign, the young pharaoh reversed Atenism, re-establishing the old polytheistic religion and renaming himself Tutankhamun.
 His sister-wife, then named Ankhesenpaaten, followed him and was renamed Ankhesenamun.
 Worship of the Aten ceased for the most part and worship of Amun-Ra was restored.

 During the reign of Horemheb, Akhenaten's name was struck from Egyptian records, all of his religious and governmental changes were undone, and the capital was returned to Thebes.
 The return to the previous capital and its patron deity was accomplished so swiftly that it seemed this monolatrist cult and its governmental reforms had never existed.

 Theology

 The god of wind Amun came to be identified with the solar god Ra and the god of fertility and creation Min, so that Amun-Ra had the main characteristic of a solar god, creator god and fertility god.
 He also adopted the aspect of the ram from the Nubian solar god, besides numerous other titles and aspects.

-As Amun-Re, he was petitioned for mercy by those who believed suffering had come about as a result of their own or others' wrongdoing.
+As Amun-Ra, he was petitioned for mercy by those who believed their suffering had come about as a result of their own or others' wrongdoing.